 The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
-Interested students must complete the Academic Village Application in addition to the housing application.
-For more information, please visit the Academic Village webpage.
+Interested students must complete the Academic Village Application, which can be accessed after completing the housing application while logged into their Pitt account.
+Click here for more information about the Academic Village.

 Getting engaged in the campus community is strongly encouraged.
 Living on campus provides students ample opportunities to become involved with various leadership opportunities within the residence halls and other parts of campus.
 Specifcially within the residence halls, we encourage residents to become involved in the following areas:

 In addition to these wonderful opportunties, there are other clubs and organizations that students can explore on campus by viewing the Getting Involved page.
 In addition, Community Assistants provide resident students opportunities to co-plan programs and participate in community service activities.